Noovolari/leapp/docs/troubleshooting/app-data.md

 !!!
 Warning

-    please always add logs whenever possible to any issue you want to fill to enable the team identify the problem quickly
+    Please always add logs to any issue you want to fill whenever possible, so you can help the team identify the problem quickly